Tressos-Aristomenis/Chess-JavaFX-from-scratch/README.md

 - Download the .zip file.
 - Extract it.
 - Run the .jar file inside.
-- Enjoy and star my repository if you enjoyed it.
+- Enjoy the game and star my repository if you liked it.

 # // TO-DO:
 - Add En Passant move.